kfrey-idm/emodpy-workflow/docs/tutorials/using_parameterized_calls.md

 A ParameterizedCall is:

 - **Parameterized** : It defines hyperparameters users can utilize during model input building.
-- **Call** : It has a function that will be called at model input building time with any provided hyperparameter values for matching defined hyperparameters.
+- **Call** : It has a function that will be called at model input building time with any provided values for matching defined hyperparameters.

 ## By Example

 Here we will explore the features and capabilities of ParameterizedCalls through a series of related examples.

-The example will refer to this function to be called at build time, which adds an HIV vaccine intervention to an EMOD-HIV campaign:
+They will refer to this function to be called at build time, which adds an HIV vaccine intervention to an EMOD-HIV campaign:

 ```python linenums="1"